HomeDirectoriesTop 7 Mistakes on Directory Listings (And How to Fix Them)

 Don’t underestimate captions either.
 Every photo should include a descriptive caption with relevant details.
 Instead of “Interior,” write “Main dining room with handcrafted tables and local artwork.”
 These details help customers imagine themselves in your space.

-That little verified badge next to your listing?
-It’s worth its weight in gold.
+That little verified badge next to your listing is worth a lot.
 Verified listings get more visibility, rank higher in searches, and inspire more customer trust.
-Yet countless businesses operate with unverified listings, missing out on these necessary benefits.
+Yet countless businesses operate with unverified listings, missing out on these benefits.

 Verification processes vary by directory, but most involve proving you own or manage the business.
 Common methods include: